Welcome to the Experiment Tree Nodes Tooling Reference Guide.

 You could combine Repeat Nodes and Branch Nodes so that only those participants who don't meet certain criteria, for example don't score highly enough, will repeat the trials until they pass the test and can move onto the next part of your experiment.

-In the example above, participants will move onto another task if they fulfill the Pass branch criteria from the task, and will be directed to repeat the task if they fulfill the Fail branch criteria.
+In the example above, participants will move onto another task if they fulfil the Pass branch criteria from the task, and will be directed to repeat the task if they fulfil the Fail branch criteria.

 Switch Nodes are orange with a icon in the top left corner.